Getting started

 Each of your variations can be triggered to display to your visitors with the use of powerful Context rules.

 Start creating variations of your content by selecting the “+ Variation” button.
-Context instantly displays your fallback version with the full suite of editing properties.

 A/B testing